Tripoint-AB/Ski-App-Assignment/README.md

 When you have completed the task, please provide us with a link to (GitHub, Dropbox, Google Drive) or add a pull request to this repository.
 No later than a week before after you have received the assignment.

 ## Tech:
-To solve the task, we would like you to use either (React, Angular or Vue,js).
+To solve the task, we would like you to use either (React, Angular or Vue.js).
 Your task is to design a client web application (you have the option to add a server application too) that helps the user to choose the right length of cross-country skis.
 Choose to put emphasis on the part you prefer to work with, if you prefer client side development, you put an extra focus there or vice versa.

 ## Requirements specification: